ArthurJWH/GLOW/docs/info.md

 Obs.: the code creates a rectangle within which are the objects and analyze the fitting of it in the substrate.

+Obs.: the code prioritizes a filled grid formation.

 ### Add position
 When clicking in the plot from `Printing Configuration` a point (x, y) will be selected.